 Regardless of why, I was thrilled to know that the important ideas Richie presents for practicing, reharmonizing, composing, and everything else reached someone intellectually and emotionally.
 THAT’S the objective of everything I create-to change someone’s perspective on themselves and their music.

-If you wish to hear samples and other audiobooks published through Music Savvy, go to:
+If you wish to hear samples and other audiobooks published through Music Savvy, go to the Music Savvy Store.

 Another comment I received was a request to make the individual MP3 files available for download.